Hotel Refused to Check You In at 18? Do This

 Get the refund processed before you leave the lobby

-What to say, out loud: "Because you can't honor the reservation, please process the refund now and email me confirmation before I leave."
+What to say, out loud: "Because you cannot honor the reservation, please process the refund now and email me confirmation before I leave."
 Not "we'll forward to corporate."
 Now.
 Get a confirmation number or a screenshot before you walk out of the lobby.

 Booked through Booking.com or Expedia?
 Call the OTA's customer service line from the lobby, on speakerphone, with the manager standing there.
 The hotel has to authorize the refund for the OTA to release it.
-Putting all three of you on one call skips the "we'll get back to you" loop you'll otherwise be stuck in for three days.
+Putting all three of you on one call skips the "we'll get back to you" loop you would otherwise be stuck in for three days.

 Re-book before you leave